Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 Thank you, Bill, and good morning, everyone.
 As a reminder, discussions today are on a non-GAAP basis and exclude Exelis integration and other costs.
 Turning now to segment details on slide 6.

 Communication Systems revenue in the quarter was $449 million, up 3% versus prior year.
 Operating income for the segment was up 22%, resulting in margin expansion of 500 basis points from higher tactical radio volume, integration savings and the benefits of operational excellence initiatives.
 Legacy tactical revenue grew 28% in the quarter and was about flat for the year versus previous guidance of down low-single digits and down high-single digits at the beginning of the year.
 This strong performance in legacy Tactical resulted in full year segment revenue down 6% versus our previous guidance of down 7%.
-Following the end of the CR, DoD tactical procurement picked up with the Air Force placing a $23 million order for radios for MRAP vehicles and we ended the full year revenue growth of 3%, better than our previous expectation of flat revenues.
+Following the end of the CR, DoD tactical procurement picked up with the Air Force placing a $23 million order for radios for MRAP vehicles, and we ended the full year revenue growth of 3%, better than our previous expectation of flat revenues.

 In international Tactical, revenue was up 37% in the quarter over a relatively weak compare from last year.
 As expected, Eastern Europe continues to be an area of strength and we also saw positive signs in the Middle East with an order from Iraq and growth in the Asia Pacific region.
 Improving conditions in the international tactical market throughout the year resulted in full year revenue being down 1% versus our prior expectation of a mid single-digit decline and a mid-teens decline at the beginning of the year.